artefactual/atom-docs/user-manual/import-export/csv-import.rst

    * CSV file is saved with UTF-8 encodings
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)
-   * CSV file is less than 1,000 rows
+   * CSV file is less than 100 records
    * All :term:`parent <parent record>` descriptions appear in rows **above** their children
    * All new parent records have a *legacyID* value, and all